oasisprotocol/web3-tests/README.md

 # Guide to Oasis Web3's tests and CI

+## Note

+Originally, the tests in this repository were forked from https://github.com/ChainSafe/web3.js.

 Web3 is used in Node.js and browser contexts to interact with a wide variety of clients.
 Its tests try to cover as much of this domain as possible.